 The UCC Library building is open to the public and offers access to the library computer lab, study spaces, wifi, and to access the physical collection while in the library.

-Residents of the UCC Service District are welcome to apply for a UCC Library Community Member Borrowing Card which allows you to borrow from our physical collection of print books and physical media and to access our online resources including ebooks, articles, and streaming video from the UCC Library Search Box and our Online Collections.
+Residents of the UCC Service District are welcome to apply for a UCC Library Community Member Borrowing Card which allows you to borrow from our physical collection of print books and physical media and to access our online resources including ebooks, articles, and streaming video from the UCC Library Search Box and our Online Collections while physically on campus.

 For questions about research and library resources, visit the library in-person or use our chat service to contact us.

-Materials can be returned to the library's front desk during open hours or via the book drop next to the front doors of the library on the Tapʰòytʰa Hall side of the building.
+Materials can be returned to the library's front desk during open hours, or to the book drop located on the parking lot side of the building..